coverclock/com-diag-hazer/README.md

 When I use the term "Hazer", I am not very good about distinguishing whether I am talking about the software stack, the project, or the entire repo.

-Hazer includes a gpstool utility as a kind of Swiss Army knife for dealing with various GNSS devices. gpstool accepts data streams from standard input, from serial(ish) devices, or from a UDP socket, and can send validated data to a remote UDP socket, write it to a device, and display the interpreted information.
+Hazer includes a gpstool application as a kind of Swiss Army knife for dealing with various GNSS devices. gpstool accepts data streams from standard input, from serial(ish) devices, or from a UDP socket, and can send validated data to a remote UDP socket, write it to a device, and display the interpreted information.

-Hazer also includes a rtktool utility that is a point-to-multipoint GNSS router that can receive data via a UDP socket from a remote gpstool and forward it to one or more remote gpstools via UDP.
+Hazer also includes a rtktool application that is a point-to-multipoint GNSS router that can receive data via a UDP socket from a remote gpstool and forward it to one or more remote gpstools via UDP.
 This is used along with gpstool to implement a DGNSS system using a stationary base station in survey